xarray-contrib/pint-xarray/blogpost.md

 Even worse, the consequences of getting units wrong can be huge!

 The most famous example of a units error has to be NASA's $125 million [Mars Climate Orbiter](https://www.simscale.com/blog/2017/12/nasa-mars-climate-orbiter-metric/), which in 1999 burned up in the Martian atmosphere instead of successfully entering orbit around Mars.
-A trajectory course correction had gone wrong, and the error was eventually traced back to a units mismatch: the engineers at Lockheed Martin expressed acceleration in Imperial pounds per seconds squared, whereas the engineers at JPL assumed the value their part of the software recieved was in metric Newtons per second squared.
+A trajectory course correction had gone wrong, and the error was eventually traced back to a units mismatch: the engineers at Lockheed Martin expressed impulse in [pound-force](https://en.wikipedia.org/wiki/Pound_(force)) seconds, whereas the engineers at JPL assumed the impulse value their part of the software received was in SI newton seconds.

 <p align = "center">
 <img src = "https://clqtg10snjb14i85u49wifbv-wpengine.netdna-ssl.com/wp-content/uploads/2017/12/Customers.jpg">